Kick-Ass (character): Patience Lee

+Patience Lee is a former member of the 160th Special Operations Aviation Regiment (Airborne), nicknamed The Night Stalkers.
+She is a highly trained soldier and proficient in hand-to-hand combat as well as with melee weapons & firearms.
+She is also a skilled tactician.

 Family

 Dave Lizewski

 At the start of the first comic series, Dave’s mother, Alice Lizewski, died of a brain aneurysm when Dave was 14.
 Dave lives with his father, James Lizewski, after his mother died.
 Dave and his father had a very strong, close relationship.
 He is fully aware of his secret in Kick-Ass 2.
 He is beaten to death and hanged by Chris Genovese (aka The Motherfucker, formerly Red Mist) while in prison after he tells the police that he is Kick-Ass.